DarioMerc/DarioMerc/README.md

 Junior full-stack web developer looking for full time work.

-Currently refreshing my PHP knowledge by teaching myself some Laravel and Symfony.
+Currently working on a new MERN project while refreshing my PHP knowledge by practicing some Laravel and Symfony.